 E-mail: Siân Kennare

-Dr Jasmine Jaffrés is a natural systems analyst with over ten years of research experience in the fields of environmental sciences, data quality and numerical programming.
-Her professional and academic work to date has concentrated on data analysis and modelling of extreme weather events, climatology and physical/geochemical ocean processes, also incorporating the use of remote sensing data.
+Dr Jasmine Jaffrés is a natural systems analyst with over 17 years of research experience in the fields of environmental sciences, data quality and numerical programming.
+Her professional and academic work to date has concentrated on data analysis and modelling of extreme weather events, climatology, streamflow and physical/geochemical ocean processes, also incorporating the use of remote sensing data.
 Her additional experience includes groundwater quality, artificial neural networks, isotope studies, as well as tertiary teaching in hydrology and mathematics.
 Jasmine is adept in the use of a range of software, including MATLAB/Octave, ArcGIS/QGIS, xprafts, SMS TUFLOW, SPSS, R, GrADS and Excel/VBA, and speaks German, French, Italian and Mandarin with varying proficiencies.

 E-mail: Jasmine Jaffrés